Cinnamon Roll French Toast Bake

 - In a large bowl, whisk together the eggs, whole milk, heavy cream, granulated sugar, vanilla extract, cinnamon, and salt until well combined.6 large eggs1 ½ cups whole milk½ cup heavy cream⅓ cup granulated sugar1 tablespoon vanilla extract1 teaspoon cinnamon¼ teaspoon salt

-- Pour the custard mixture over the cinnamon roll pieces, and gently press the rolls down with a spatula or spoon.
+- Pour the custard mixture over the cinnamon roll pieces, and gently press the rolls down with a spatula.

 - Let the casserole sit for 10 to 15 minutes so the liquid can soak into the all the cinnamon rolls' nooks and crannies.